-KPMG Enterprise report finds wide variation among countries worldwide.
+KPMG Private Enterprise report finds wide variation among countries worldwide.

 Both regionally and nationally, however, there is considerable variation in the tax rules governing family business transfers.
 The report examines these differences in 65 jurisdictions and their varying impacts on the successful transition of family businesses from one generation to the next.